-Speaking of embarrassment… in 2014, the Ohio Attorney General, Mike DeWine, the state charities official in charge of the office that administers and enforces Ohio’s Charitable Solicitation Act, was embarrassed to discover, according to reliable news sources, that the charity he publicly supported was not registered to solicit in the state of Ohio.
-(See “AG Mike DeWine fundraised for unregistered charity”.)
+In 2014, Ohio Attorney General Mike DeWine, the state charities official in charge of the office that administers and enforces Ohio’s Charitable Solicitation Act, was embarrassed to discover that the charity he publicly supported was not actually registered to solicit in the state of Ohio.
 The irony of Ohio’s highest law enforcement official soliciting on behalf of an unregistered charity cannot be understated.

 Follow the Money…and the People

-Strategic Approach to Charitable Registration Can Reduce Risk and Limit Costs
+Strategic Approaches to Compliance Can Reduce Risk and Costs